-Inability to Identify Sexual Abuse, Feeling Invisible:
+Trouble to Identify Sexual Abuse and/or Feeling Invisible:

-Humiliation and Self-Blame:
+Possible Feelings of Humiliation and Self-Blame:

 Most survivors of sexual violence experience feelings of shame, guilt, self-blame and vulnerability, regardless of their sexual identity.
 LGBTQ-identified survivors may feel like they didn’t defend themselves enough or should have done something differently, especially an individual who identifies with features of masculinity (some trans, bisexual, gay and straight men) who may feel that their gender was challenged or threatened by the assault.